-In addition to improving their creative skills, students meet exceptional Parisian talents and discover world class museums, monuments, and urban areas that range from antiquity to 21st century experiments.
+This collaborative CCA/MICA course allows students from all disciplines to investigate the concept of Motion while exploring the "City of Light."
+The course teaches participants the basics of animation to be combined with time-based media.
+The main tools used range from hand drawn animation to istopmotion to flash to After Effects and more.
+Students are challenged to combine the thorough observation of specific aspects of the city with time-based sketches done as drawings, photos, and/or any other media that the student may choose.
+Mobility will be a point of emphasis and students are encouraged to bring tablets and smartphones to be able to animate directly in the field.
+In addition to improving their creative skills, students will meet exceptional Parisian talents and discover world class museums, monuments, and urban areas that range from antiquity to 21st-century experiments.
 The course includes the screening and review of relevant works.
-This course is trans-disciplinary and nurtures each student within his or her own interest and specialty--graphic design, interaction design, architecture, photography, illustration, etc. As such, the course will help 5D, 4D, 3D, and 2D designers to understand how time can reveal the essence of structures, representations, patterns and behaviors.
+This course is transdisciplinary and nurtures each student within his or her own specialty-graphic design, interaction design, architecture, photography, illustration, etc. As such, the course will help 5D, 4D, 3D, and 2D designers as well as animators to understand how time can reveal the essence of structures, representations, patterns, and behaviors.

-Laurence Arcadias is the chair of the Animation Department at the Maryland Institute College of Art.
+Laurence Arcadias is the chair of the Animation Department at the MICA.
 She is a world class animator who has won numerous awards for her experimental work.
 She has taught extensively throughout the United States and Europe.
 Her experience includes three years at the Apple Research Lab and collaborations with Brenda Laurel at Purple Moon.
 She brings full mastery of traditional animation techniques as well as practical knowledge of Flash and AfterEffects.
-For more information, please visit www.arcadias.tv.

-Erik Adigard is a communication designer with extensive experience in print, interactive and time-based media.
+Erik Adigard is a communication designer with extensive experience in print, interactive, and time-based media.
 He brings a broad understanding of the design concerns and techniques that are impacting the realm of rich media.
 He is known for his work for Wired magazine and IBM, which with many other experimental projects have been shown in international museums, biennales, and film festivals.
-He is currently working on the 2012 Venice Architecture Biennale.
-For more infomration, please visit www.adigard.com